6 grants to help address mental health in schools

 6. Private foundation grants for mental health programs

 For schools seeking private foundation funding, it’s important to build a relationship with any organizations of interest.
-Developing proposals will be a significant part of the process, and they should express how schools align with a foundation’s mission and goals.
+Developing proposals is a significant part of the process, and they should express how schools align with a foundation’s mission and goals.

 How schools can maximize the impact of mental health grants

-Grants for mental health in schools are transformative, enabling the hiring of experienced professionals, training faculty and staff to recognize and address mental health issues, and developing resources to bolster student wellness initiatives.
+Grants for mental health in schools are transformative, enabling the hiring of experienced professionals, training faculty and staff to recognize and address mental health challenges, and developing resources to bolster student wellness initiatives.

 Partnering with community resources and local mental health agencies can enhance the impact of your grant funding.
 By doing so, you can build a supportive and sustainable environment that promotes long-term mental well-being for everyone in your school community.